 - Income-based repayment plans allow qualified borrowers to make payments that equal 10 to 15 percent of their disposable income and offers loan forgiveness for loan amounts that are not repaid after 20 or 25 years.

 - Pay As You Earn (PAYE) repayment plans allow qualified borrowers to make payments that equal 10 percent of their discretionary income, and the payment amount is recalculated each year.
 After 20 years, any outstanding amount is forgiven.

-To qualify for refinancing, you’ll usually need to be employed, with positive cash flow and a good credit score.
+To qualify for refinancing, you’ll usually need to be employed, have positive cash flow, and a good credit score.
 If you’ve built a positive employment history and strong credit score since graduating, you may be a good candidate for refinancing.